kora-projects/kora-docs/mkdocs/blog/en/neuro-native-framework-kora-became.md

 This matters for autonomous refactoring because the agent can stop at the cheapest failing layer.
 It does not need to execute the entire system to learn that a constructor dependency is missing.

-## The Framework Source Itself Becomes Part of the Reasoning Context
+## The Framework Source Itself Becomes Part of the Reasoning Context { #framework-source }

 There is a subtler consequence of Kora's transparency.
 When abstractions stay thin and framework behavior is implemented through normal Java code, the framework source itself is approachable to a coding agent.